Cumulocity-IoT/cumulocity-datapoints-charting-widget/README.md

 The widget currently supports the following chart types

 - line
-- bar
+  - supporting multple plots on the same graph
-- horizontal bar
+- bar & horizontal bar
+  - supporting stacked
+- pie & doughnut
+  - aggregated by time or value range buckets
+- radar
+- scatter and bubble

-_There will be more added in the future (pie, doughnut, radar, scatter and bubble are planned)_
+_There will be more added in the future (histogram)_

 ### Customization

+- Selected data ranges confgiurable (# of measurements, time range)
+- precision of data configurable
-- Choose which Axes are displayed
+- Choose which Axes are displayed and scaled
 - Show Aggregate data (Moving avearge, Bollinger Bands, or both)
-- Choose colours for plotted data
+- Choose colours for plotted data, data point visibility
 - configurable legend
-- show and hide data by clicking legend items
+- show and hide data by clicking legend items, tool tips
 - configurable label format for times

 ![Options](/images/options.png)